-We are here to support people with cancer and their whānau in the Greater Wellington area.
-We are part of the Wellington Division of the Cancer Society.
+We are here to help provide support to people with cancer and their whānau across Kāpiti, Wairarapa, Marlborough and Nelson-Tasman.
+We are the Wellington Division of the Cancer Society.

 Free parking across from Wellington Hospital

-Read the latest CanTalk
+Read the latest Cantalk

 CanTalk is our free magazine offered to all those affected by cancer, including family/whānau, friends and anyone interested in reading about cancer survivorship issues.

-Our services are available to anyone diagnosed with cancer, family/whānau.
+Our services are available to anyone diagnosed with cancer and their whānau/family and supporters.
 Please use this form if you would like to use our services or refer someone else to our services.

-If you or a member of your whānau have received a cancer diagnosis, you can just ring us on 0800 226 237.
-You don't need to be referred by a health professional.
+If you or a member of your whānau have received a cancer diagnosis give us a ring on 0800 226 327.
+You don't need to be referred by a health professional.Wellington Referral form

 Te Aho o Te Kahu, the Cancer Control Agency, is working closely with the sector to ensure essential …

 Today the Cancer Society of New Zealand heralds two historic firsts – the appointment of our first f…